 - Sprinkle in yeast and stir.
 Wait 5-10 minutes for yeast to get foamy.

-- In another bowl, stir together flour, salt, and parmesan cheese.
+- In another bowl, whisk together flour, salt, and parmesan cheese.

 - Add 1 cup of the flour mixture to the yeast/water mixture and mix until combined.

-- Add chopped olives, garlic powder, and italian seasoning and stir until combined.
+- Add chopped olives, garlic powder, italian seasoning, and 3 tablespoon of olive oil and stir until combined.

 - With mixer on low, gradually add remaining ¾ cup of flour mixture to the yeast/water mixture and mix until dough pulls away from the sides of the bowl.